ricozxy/ChikaLauncher/README.md

 # ChikaLauncher

-A program that enables all programs to bind to NSSM and locate a specific directory to open.
+ChikaLauncher is a program that enables all programs to bind to NSSM and locate a specific directory to open.

 ## Scope of Use